Skip to Main Content

 The collection of materials housed in the library grew steadily for years, until finally, the pressing need for a larger space was acknowledged.
 Babson Library opened in 1972 and was named for its benefactors, Dr. Paul T. and Mrs. Edith Babson of Boston.
 In 2015, the decision was made to renovate the library facility and adopted the academic support service model of Learning Commons.
 As the library is now one department housed inside the Commons, Babson Library changed its name to Library Services.

 As of September 2017, Harold C. Smith Learning Commons is now open for business.
 It was formally opened by President Mary-Beth Cooper at a ceremony in October 2017.
-For more information please see the Learning Commons webpage.
+For more information on the building offices and services please see the Learning Commons webpage.